bcgov/MOH-MSP-Enrolment/doc/RUNBOOK.md

       - "spa-env-server/package*.json"
 ```

-This workflow is triggerd whenever files change in these paths for a PR or direct merge to the `main` branch.
+This workflow is triggered whenever files change in these paths for a PR or direct merge to the `main` branch.
 The workflow has several steps to run tests, build on node 10, node 10 and the final step is to build the images on OCP.
 This final step in the workflow `s2i-build` **only** runs when something is merged into the `main` branch.

 When the entire workflow triggers, it will create a new image and automatically tag it with `dev` to trigger an image change deployment in your `dev` namespace.